Department TA Handbook

 Several times each quarter, the OIC offers teaching improvement workshops.
 For example, workshops on writing quizzes and questioning skills have been offered in the past.
 Also, there is grant money available if TAs wish to improve instruction or make innovations in a course for which they are a TA.
 The grants will cover the cost of materials and provide a TA stipend.
 Apply directly to the Office of Instructional Development.
 (Top)

 Your paycheck will be received on the 1st of the month for the previous month worked.
 Fall Quarter appointments will receive the first check on November 1.
 You have the option to have your check, (1) mailed to the department or (2) deposited directly into your bank account.
-For more information, contact the Graduate Program Assistant.
-If at some point you resign the appointment, you must see the Graduate Program Assistant to sign the necessary separation forms.
+For more information, contact the Graduate Program Advisor.
+If at some point you resign the appointment, you must see the Graduate Program Advisor to sign the necessary separation forms.
 (Top)

 At the beginning of each academic year you will be assigned office space.
 You may not smoke in your office space; it is against university regulations.
-The Graduate Program Assistant (South Hall 5607A) will issue you your office key and any necessary outer door keys.
+The Graduate Program Advisor (South Hall 5607A) will issue you your office key and any necessary outer door keys.
 Should you resign from the University (or from your TAship), you are responsible for returning your keys.
 Failure to do so could result in a holdup of your paycheck.
 (Top)

 At the beginning of the academic year you will be assigned a classroom in which to hold section.
 Later on in the quarter you may wish to schedule a room for a review session.
 To do so please contact the Undergraduate Advisor (South Hall 5607A).